What is Polydrug/Polysubstance use?

 Polydrug use can manifest in a few different forms of substance mixing.
 Intentional polysubstance use refers to when a person intentionally uses substances to increase or decrease the effects of another drug or wants to experience the effects of the combination of substances together.
 An example of this would be in a nightlife or other type of recreational setting in which the prevalence of alcohol usage along with other “club drugs” are commonly used.
 Unintentional polysubstance use is when a person uses drugs that have been mixed or “cut” with other mind-altering substances without their knowledge.
 An example of this would be if an individual were using methamphetamine laced with fentanyl.
 This common practice is used to amplify the effects of the drug or to possibly mask the side effects of another drug that has been “mixed” in.

-Polydrug usage and the mixing of substance can lead to a serious addiction in which professional help is required.
+Polydrug usage and the mixing of substances can lead to a serious addiction in which professional help is required.
 Hotel California by the Sea offers a substance abuse and prescription medication abuse rehab program focusing on helping clients heal from substance use disorders including polydrug abuse.
-Through multiple levels of care which includes inpatient and outpatient programming, along with specialized therapies to address the emotional wellbeing of the clients, anyone suffering from multiple drug addictions can get clean.
+Through multiple levels of care which includes inpatient and outpatient programming, along with specialized therapies to address the emotional well-being of the clients, anyone suffering from multiple drug addictions can get clean.